-Vegetation clearance at Holes 1, 2, 3, 8, 9 & 18 were completed.
-For Hole 17, approximate 30% of vegetation was cleared.
+Vegetation clearance at Holes 1, 2, 3, 5, 8, 9 & 18 were completed.
+For Hole 17 and Hole 4, approximate 40% and 20% of vegetation were cleared respectively.
 Haul roads located at centre and northern part of the project was completed to link up Holes between 1-10, 17&18.
-Major cut & fill work was carried at Holes 1, 2, 3, 8, 9, 17 & 18 during the reporting month.
+Major cut & fill work was carried at Holes 1, 2, 3, 5, 8, 9, 17 & 18 during the reporting month.

 The temporary barging point was completed at early April 2006.
 The floating pontoon was located at the EP location.
-Site formation for the concrete batching plant was completed and the construction of concrete batching plant was on-going.
-No concrete production was recorded during the monitoring month.
-Site office was started to construct near the mid-April 2006 near the existing maintenance building.
-No chemical storage area was available on site.
+Construction of concrete batching plant was on-going.
+Minimum amount of concrete production was observed during the monitoring month.
+Construction of site office was completed at mid May 2006 and located near the existing maintenance building.
+Sewage treatment plant was installed and operated near the end of May 2006.

 For the desalination plant, no dredging work for the desalination plant intake and outfall pipelines was carried out.
-Only land formation work for the desalination plant was carried out.
+Only land formation work for the desalination plant was carried out near the existing Kau Sai Chau pier.

 Stream buffer zone was demarcated at Stream A and partially at Stream B (tributary mainly).
-Construction of temporary bridge no. 9 was completed at the end of March 2006 within the Stream A buffer zone area.
-The intrusion of buffer zone area was mainly the abutment area for the temporary bridge no. 9.
-Temporary bridge no. 5, across the existing freshwater marsh near to existing Hole N15, was started to construct at the end of this reporting month.
+Construction of temporary bridge no. 5, across the existing freshwater marsh near to existing Hole N15, was completed at the mid-May 2006.